DIASTASIS RECTI QUESTIONS

 Why is a hands and knees position bad?

 All the weight of your organs is putting pressure on the weak connective tissue.
-Pressure on connective tissue weakens it and does not allow it to heal.
+Pressure on connective tissue stretches it and does not allow it to heal.

 Does sex have to be modified while doing the program?

 Yes.
-The seated position is the best position to be in while having sex to protect the connective tissue.
-The hands and knees position puts pressure on the connective tissue.
-In the back lying position with your legs in the air it is too difficult to hold in your transverse muscle.
+The seated and side-lying are the best position to be in while having sex to protect the connective tissue.
+The hands and knees position puts pressure of your organs on the connective tissue and stretches it.
+In the back lying position, it is very difficult to hold in your transverse muscle.

 What is the best position to sleep?